 Adjustable-rate mortgage (ARM): A mortgage loan with an interest rate that can change based on market fluctuations throughout the loan’s lifetime.

-Amenity: The bonus features/perks that you as a resident get to enjoy and your neighbors are envious of.
+Amenity: The bonus features/perks that you as a resident get to enjoy and that your neighbors are envious of.
 Some examples include a fitness center, swimming pool, sauna, dog washing station, etc.

 Amortization: Spreading out your loan into a series of separate fixed payments.
 A portion of each payment goes toward your interest costs and some goes toward your loan balance.
 You pay less toward your interest with each payment, which is different from just a simple interest loan.

-Apartment: Any residential unit inside a building (which can be a house, townhouse, large apartment building or a condominium).
+Apartment: Any residential unit inside a building (which can be a house, townhouse, large apartment building or condominium).
 The key difference between a condo and an apartment is that condos are owned and apartments are rented.

 Appraisal: What an appraiser says a home is worth.
 This value is based on how much comparable homes recently sold for in the neighborhood.

 Appraisal contingency: Very important protection for the buyer!
 This is how you make sure that the property is actually valued at the price that was agreed-upon per the contract.
-If the property ends up appraising for less than the agreed-upon amount, the contract can be terminated.
+If the property ends up appraising for less than the agreed upon amount, the contract can be terminated.